Caribbean Private Island Hotel Light Storage Microgrid Project

 Core: 3 sets of Tesla Megapack (12MWh)

-Backup: 50 Powerwall distributed deployment (ensuring uninterrupted power supply for VIP villas)
+Backup: 50 Powerwall distributed deployments (ensuring uninterrupted power supply for VIP villas)

 3. Empowered by cutting-edge technology: